Huber-group-EMBL/CSAMA_website/layouts/shortcodes/should-i-pay-vat.md

 To check your VIES status, follow these steps:

-1. Ask your administration for the VAT number
+1. Ask your administration for the VAT number.
-2. Go to this web page http://ec.europa.eu/taxation_customs/vies/?locale=en
+2. Go to the <a href="http://ec.europa.eu/taxation_customs/vies/?locale=en" target="_blank" rel="noopener noreferrer">VIES VAT number validation</a> page.
-3. Select your country from the top-down menu
+3. Select your country from the top-down menu.
-4. Put the VAT number (without the country code) and press the button “verify”
+4. Put the VAT number (without the country code) and press the button “verify”.
-5. Email the output of the above screen along with your complete data to info[at]bioconductor.eu and ask us to invoice your company/institution
+5. Email the output of the above screen along with your complete data to info[at]bioconductor.eu and ask us to invoice your company/institution.